umbraco/UmbracoDocs/12/umbraco-deploy/deploy-settings.md

 With this setting assigned a value of `true`, Umbraco Deploy will attempt to resolve users when transfers are made to new environments.

-Users and user groups are maintained separately in the different environments, so it isn't always the case that an editor has accounts across all environments.
-When an account exists with the same email address, Deploy will associate the changes made in upstream environments with the user that initiated the transfer.
-Allowing the expected information about save and publish operations will be available in the audit log of the environment where the Umbraco data was transferred.
+Users and user groups are maintained separately in different environments, so it isn't always the case that an editor has accounts across all environments.
+When an account exists matching by email address, Deploy will associate the changes made in upstream environments with the user that initiated the transfer.
+Allowing the expected information about save and publish operations to be available in the audit log of the environment where the data was transferred.

 When the setting is set to `false`, or if a matching account isn't found, the audit records will be associated with the super-user administrator account.